duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - ### sourceLogo `string` (url)

     If defined, the image provided will replace the `sourceName` with a logo.
-Generally this should not be necessary, however in rare cases, API providers require that a specific image be used to represent their brand and so this can be used.
+Generally this should not be necessary, but in rare cases, API providers require that a specific image be used to represent their brand and so this can be used.

 - ### sourceUrl `string` (url) [required]